TarmoSillajoe/TarmoSillajoe/README.md

 - TailWind CSS

 ### 💞️ I’m looking to collaborate on:
-- open source project where i can add some value
+- open source projects where i can add some value

 ### 📫 How to reach me:
 [Linkedin](https://www.linkedin.com/in/tarmo-sillajoe-65790378)